NathanSmallcalder/frameworks_and_languages_module/technical_report.md

 ## Mutability and Immutability

-Objects and Arrays within JavaScript are mutable, after an object or array has been declared its properties or values can be changed.
-Other variable types in javascript are immutable, once they have been instantiated they can not be changed without creating a new value.
+Objects and arrays within JavaScript are mutable, after an object or array has been declared its properties or values can be changed.
+Other variable types in JavaScript are immutable, once they have been instantiated they can not be changed without creating a new value.

 ```js
     ///Immutable